mlhdrkn/Python-Programming-Language/README.md

 # Python-Programming-Language
-This repository is for simple projects about python programming language.
+This repository is for beginner to professional projects about python programming language.